ejrbuss/type-mark/docs/index.md

 [1] *Works for `strings`, `arrays`, and `objects` based on keys*

 In addition to basic checks there are also checks that take arguments.
-An example of this is the `instanceof` check which checks to see what constructor was used to create the given object.
-For example to check if `x` is a RegExp
+An example of this is `instanceof`, which checks to see what constructor was used to create the given object.
+For example, to check if `x` is a RegExp

 ```js
 > type(x).instanceof(RegExp)